Fixed-pixel display

-Fixed pixel displays are display technologies such as LCD and plasma that use an unfluctuating matrix of pixels with a set number of pixels in each row and column.
+Fixed-pixel displays are display technologies such as LCD and plasma that use an unfluctuating matrix of pixels with a set number of pixels in each row and column.
 With such displays, adjusting (scaling) to different aspect ratios because of different input signals requires complex processing.

-In contrast, the CRTs electronics architecture "paints" the screen with the required number of pixels horizontally and vertically.
+In contrast, CRT-based displays "paint" the screen with the required number of pixels horizontally and vertically.
 CRTs can be designed to more easily accommodate a wide range of inputs (VGA, XVGA, NTSC, HDTV, etc.).